Fix iTunes Error 9006 When Restoring/Updating iPhone or iPad

 iTunes errors like iTunes error 9006 rarely happen when updating or restoring your iOS device.
 However, there are cases that this error occurs in the middle of update, restore or download and it goes with a message, “There was a problem downloading software for iPhone.
 An unknown error occurred (9006).”
 Since the error message does not mention what exactly is causing the problem, it is hard to figure out what you should do to fix the solution.

 If you are facing this issue right now, there is no need to worry anymore as we have easy solutions to get rid of the annoying iTunes error 9006.
-One of the reasons why this happens is because the anti-virus program hinders the update of the Apple software.
+One of the reasons why this happens is because the anti-virus program on iPhone 7 hinders the update of the Apple software.

 What is iTunes Error 9006?

 The iTunes error 9006 is usually an error that you may encounter when downloading purchases, updating or restoring your iOS device.
 This message appears when iTunes fails to restore your iPhone or iPad because it cannot connect well to the Apple servers.
 This stops iTunes from downloading the IPWS file required to finish the update process.

 Usually, iTunes errors can be resolved quickly with basic troubleshooting techniques which let users continue their download, update or restoration.
 However, that is not always the case as error 9006 can be triggered by iOS software servers and stops the download of files.
 This is the reason why the first things to blame are anti-virus programs or firewalls, so you may have to disable them temporarily.